furutansamuel/ECHO-PLATFORM/README.md

 - 💻 Laptop
 - 📱 Tablets

-Responsive layouts ensure consistent performance across all supported devices.
+Responsive layouts ensure consistent performance across all supported devices, including safe-area handling for mobile notches and a dedicated bottom nav on small screens.

 ---